 For students officially withdrawing from the College, the refunding of tuition, fees, and room charges will be on a pro rata basis before the 60% point in the term.
-Once classes of the new term have begun, the refund calculation for withdrawals is based on tuition charges, board charges, and student fees (excluding any fees for insurance, course charges, or charges for supplies or books).
+Board (meal plan) charges do not get refunded when a student withdraws.
+Once classes of the new term have begun, the refund calculation for withdrawals is based on tuition charges, room charges, and student fees (excluding any fees for insurance, course charges, or charges for supplies or books).
 There is no refund of any charges after the 60% point in a semester.
 In the event an applicant has prepaid a semester's expenses at Louisburg College and is subsequently found to be academically ineligible to attend prior to the start of classes, such applicant will be entitled to a full refund.